tdwg/hc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>This term allows users to determine how comprehensively an area has been sampled.
-Recommended best practice is to separate multiple values in a list with space vertical bar space ( | ).</td>
+Recommended best practice is to separate multiple values in a list with space vertical bar space ( | ).
+This term has an equivalent in the dwciri: namespace that allows only an IRI as a value, whereas this term allows for any string literal value.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>